Earp Vendetta Ride: Arrival at Hooker Ranch

 When they arrived at Hooker's ranch, he congratulated Earp on killing Curly Bill Brocius.
 He fed the men and their mounts.
 When Behan's posse was spotted in the distance, Hooker suggested Wyatt make his stand there, but Wyatt moved into the hills about three miles distant near Reilly Hill.
 When Sheriff Behan and his posse arrived at the Sierra Bonita Ranch on Tuesday morning, March 28, at 7:00 a.m., Hooker refused to provide Behan any information and "damned the officers and the law they represented."
 Upon payment, he provided Behan's posse and horses with food and water, but would not supply them with fresh horses.
 Behan and undersheriff Woods sought the assistance of Indian Scouts under the command of Colonel Biddle at Ft.
-Grant, but was unsuccessful, even upon offering a $500 reward for assistance.
-They rejoined the remainder of the posse who had lost the Earp's posse trail and went to Eureka Springs.
+Grant, but were unsuccessful, even upon offering a $500 reward for assistance.
+They rejoined the remainder of the posse who had lost the Earps' posse trail and went to Eureka Springs.

 Former Pima County Sheriff Bob Paul, who had been in Tombstone at the time and volunteered to ride with the Behan posse, wrote a letter to the Tucson Citizen on March 3, 1898 in response to an earlier story he said was full of errors.
 He said the Earp posse had told Hooker to tell Behan and his posse where they were camped.
 Hooker told Behan where the Earps were camped but the posse left in the opposite direction.
 The Nugget reported that the Behan posse did not return until Friday.

 Early that same morning, Dan Tipton arrived in Willcox on the morning train, rented a horse, and started north, presumably towards the Earp's location and carrying the $1,000 from E.B.
 Gage for the posse.
 The Nugget reported that Tipton left on the 5 o'clock stage to catch up with the party near Hooker's ranch.

 The Earp posse also received some money from Louis Cooley, a stage driver and an employee of Wells Fargo, who gave funds from the express company.
 On April 15, Cooley traveled to Contention and Benson on business for Wells Fargo, where he met General Superintendent J.J.
 Valentine.
 When he arrived in Willcox to complete his business, Behan was there to arrest him.
 Behan's warrant accused Cooley of "aiding and abetting the Earps."
 The Tombstone Epitaph labeled the charges as "frivolous" and said a lawsuit would be filed against Behan.
 Judge Wells Spicer dismissed the charges.

 While the location of the federal posse led by Wyatt Earp was well-known to most members of the public, Behan's posse never caught up with them.
 For their vain effort to find and arrest Wyatt Earp and the other four charged in Stillwell's murder, Behan's 25 man posse was paid $5 per day plus $3 per day for horse care for the 10 days they were on the trail.
 The total bill to the county taxpayers was $2,070.70.